Qiskit/qiskit-metapackage/docs/terra/transpilation_passes.rst

 well-defined task to make the overall task of circuit optimization tractable.

 Circuits are internally represented by **directed acyclic graphs** (**DAGs**) in Qiskit.
-Tranpiler passes are transformations of a circuit's DAG representation.
+Transpiler passes are transformations of a circuit's DAG representation.

 There are two general classes of transpiler passes: